Regina Halmich: Outside the ring

 In addition to her boxing career, Halmich has branched out into the world of business, as she became one of the first women boxers to have her own line of cosmetics.
 She has posed as a model for some German magazines and websites.

 Halmich became famous on German television with a promotional fight against German TV host Stefan Raab, in his show TV total in March 2001.
 The fight was rather chaotic, the referee intended to end it more than once because he felt that Stefan Raab's health was in danger, but show host Raab kept convincing him to continue the fight.
 Although Halmich broke Stefan Raab's nose during the fight, he at least managed to go the distance with her.
 A second fight between these two took place in 2007, and Halmich won again.

-The EP "All We Are – The Fight" by metal band Warlock is subtitled "A Tribute to Regina Halmich", because this version of the title track "All We Are" was originally performed on 30 March 2006 on German TV as the entrance song for Regina Halmich, who was also Doro's best friend.
+The EP All We Are – The Fight by metal band Warlock is subtitled "A Tribute to Regina Halmich", because this version of the title track "All We Are" was originally performed on 30 March 2006 on German TV as the entrance song for Regina Halmich, who was also Doro Pesch's best friend.

 International recognition

 She is not a stranger to American boxing fans, and, in 1996, American boxing publication Ring Magazine published the first of a number of articles about her in that magazine.
-In 2016 January Ring magazine considered the 2nd best female boxer of all time.
+In January 2016, it considered her the 2nd best female boxer of all time.